NSUR COIN (NSUR) Reaches Self Reported Market Capitalization of $98.60 Million

-NSUR COIN (NSUR) traded flat against the dollar during the one day period ending at 20:00 PM ET on February 25th.
-One NSUR COIN token can now be bought for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last week, NSUR COIN has traded flat against the dollar.
-NSUR COIN has a total market capitalization of $98.60 million and approximately $440.41 worth of NSUR COIN was traded on exchanges in the last day.
+NSUR COIN (NSUR) traded flat against the dollar during the one day period ending at 20:00 PM Eastern on February 26th.
+NSUR COIN has a market capitalization of $98.60 million and approximately $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
+Over the last week, NSUR COIN has traded flat against the dollar.
+One NSUR COIN token can currently be bought for about $0.0001 or 0.00000000 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.